bbglab/oncodrive3d/README.md

 **Oncodrive3D** is a computational method for analyzing patterns of somatic mutations across tumors.
 It identifies **three-dimensional (3D) clusters** of missense mutations and detects genes under **positive selection**.

+For detailed instructions on how to install, setup, and run the tool, how to obtain the required input data and for comprehensive information about the output, please refer to the [Oncodrive3D documentation](https://readthedocs-toy.readthedocs.io/en/latest/).

 ---

 ## Installation